Google Local Pack: A step-by-step guide to getting ranked

 If there are no matches, you can register your company to create a new page.

 #2.
-Verify the address of your company
+Verify your company’s address

 The next step is to verify your GBP.
 Google offers several methods for this: